Writing has paused

 I only know because I had one.

-A missed miscarriage or silent miscarriage is when the “pregnancy is no longer viable” but your body doesn’t know that so just keeps on tending that lost life as if one day she’ll be born.
+A missed miscarriage or silent miscarriage is when the "pregnancy is no longer viable," but your body doesn't know that, so it just keeps on tending to that lost life as if one day she'll be born.

 I was about ten weeks along.

 It's still really hard not to add the qualifier- only.

 When the veil thins between this world and the next... offering us the gift of more easily sending our love to our friends and family who have died in this place and reborn in that other place.

 While many cultures have rich customs for ancestral honoring, If you grew up orphaned from your motherland and the culture that shaped your ancestors, you may be starving for this type of soul nourishment.

 Below are some ideas that anyone can explore as ways to reach out and offer gratitude and adoration.